 LAC will be regularly monitored in school as well as with the relevant outside agencies.
-This policy will be monitored in line with the whole school policy with any relevant initiatives and reviewed every three years.
+This policy will be monitored annually by the designated teacher and reviewed every three years with governors or sooner if there are changes in legislation.

-Policy endorsed by the Governing Board on
+Policy endorsed by the Governing Board Spring 2023

-SignedChair of the Governing Board
+Signed: Chair of the Governing Board